enwikipedia-acc/waca/INSTALLING.md

 This is a brief installation guide for developers/testers etc to get this system up-and-running on a new machine.

+**Note that this document is for installing ACC in a "bare metal" environment.
+If you have Docker available and would like to use that instead for essentially one-click ACC setup, please see [here](docker/README.md).**

 # Prerequisites

 * Web server